 How is crypto taxed in Tunisia?

-Which crypto cards work in Tunisia?
+Which crypto cards work for Tunisians abroad?

 What is Tunisia's fintech landscape?